 Although the book is written for you as a marketer or entrepreneur to use even without the help of artificial intelligence, because the techniques, practical solutions and knowledge are present here, we believe that time is the most expensive asset of all of us.
 If there are intelligent tools that help us save time, then they should also be used.

 The Constant Contact Customer Journey Model provides a comprehensive framework for understanding and interacting with customers at different journey stages.
-However, effective implementation of this model requires a clear understanding of its complexity and the ability to apply its principles to real-world situations.
+Effective implementation of this model requires a clear understanding of its complexity and the ability to apply its principles to real-world situations.
 This is where ChatGPT, an advanced AI language model, comes into play.